 6 stages of prescribed burning

 Stage 5: The prescribed burning day has arrived.
 There’s a lot that needs to be ticked off the checklist for the burn to go ahead.
 Weather is the most important factor for safe burning, which includes appropriate wind direction and speed, relative humidity, temperate and fuel moisture.
-A test burn is carried out before the real thing takes place, and the fire is then extinguished and the area monitored for days after the exercise.
+A test burn is carried out before the real thing takes place.
+Once the prescribed burn is extinguished the area is monitored for days after.

 6 stages of prescribed burning

 Stage 6: In the months following a prescribed burn, plants regrow and animals return.
-Fire management officers monitor the landscape and make sure that any necessary treatments are undertaken, such as weeding.
+By introducing fire into a landscape at the right time, a range of plants and animals are helped with seed germination stimulated or the right kind of habitat structure provided.
+Fire management officers monitor this landscape and also make sure that any necessary treatments are undertaken, such as weeding.

 6 stages of prescribed burning